Updated: Dec 27, 2022

 The knowledge is not commonly recognized or ascertainable outside of the owner's company and management.

-The information that is not widely recognized provides economic worth or competitive advantage to the owner.
+Information not widely recognized provides economic worth or competitive advantage to the owner.

 The trade secret's owner makes reasonable measures to keep the information confidential.